cuonglm/cuonglm.xyz/content/post/go_issue_69434.md

 })
 ```

-The details does not matter for this post, you could just understand thatthe compiler frontend
+The details does not matter for this post, you could just understand that the compiler frontend
 simply rewrite the for-range loop into a function call with a function literal (aka closure) as
 its argument.